Kondareddy1209/PRODIGY-CS-04/README.md

 ## Overview

 This is a **Keylogger Program** developed as part of my **internship at Prodigy** (Task 4).
 The program is intended for **educational and ethical purposes** only, capturing keystrokes on a device with explicit permission.
 The captured keystrokes are logged along with a timestamp and saved to a file.
+I used for this execution in Vs code and python version is : 3.11.9.

-**Important: This project must only be used on devices where you have explicit permission to monitor the keystrokes.
-Unauthorized use is strictly prohibited.**
+**Important:** This project must only be used on devices where you have explicit permission to monitor the keystrokes.
+Unauthorized use is strictly prohibited.

 ---